 If you can tell that the mower is having trouble cutting on the level you have it set too, then you will need to raise the deck.
 If raising the deck doesn’t help, or the grass isn’t that tall or thick, then the problem might be in the blades themselves or under the deck.

 If the blades are dull, then they will not cut well, and that can lead to the mower stopping.
 You will need to get under the deck and remove the blades to sharpen them.
 Once they are sharp, that should solve the problem.

 If your blades are sharp though, then they might be getting bogged down for another reason.
 That other reason is you could have a lot of grass built up under the deck.
 If that is the case, you will need to get under it and clean it out.

 If you are sharpening the blades or cleaning the deck, then you should go ahead and do both things since you are already under there.
 It doesn’t take that long to remove the blades to sharpen them if you are already cleaning under the deck and it doesn’t take that long to clean under the deck if you are already sharpening the blades.

 By doing both, it will save you time later and make sure you get the best cut possible.

 One thing to check is lawn mower battery, if it is weak, the best battery tender is the excellent tool to recharge your battery.

 So, after reading this, you now know all the possible reason why your mower won’t stay running and also the solutions for them.
 The issue could be in air flow or fuel flow.
-In either case, you will need to clean those systems out.
+In either case, you will need to clean those systems out or check its battery.

 It can also be due to bad ignition.
 If that is the case, you will need new spark plugs.
 Lastly, it might just be that the blades are dull, under the deck is dirty, or the grass is too thick and not be a mechanical issue at all.
 If it is from that, then you will need to sharpen the blades and clean under the deck or raise the deck.